 Next, any text or voicemail transcription can be easily exported to the patient record using one of OhMD’s 85+ bidirectional EHR integrations.

 No more manual transcription of information into the patient record in the EHR.
 The information can be pushed from OhMD in seconds along with time stamps, for easy documentation and any billing that you might need to deploy.

 How does call routing and menu options help reduce call volume?

 Call-to-Text has proven to be effective for many OhMD practices.

 Take Central Mass Podiatry, for instance.

-Using Virtual Phone Assistant, they were able to reduce call volume by 20% and their average length of call by 50%.
+Using Call-to-Text, they were able to reduce call volume by 20% and their average length of call by 50%.
 They accomplished all of this while maintaining patient relationships and were even able to grow their practice without adding team members!